abliu/abliu.github.io/electoral-work.md

 # Estimating the impact of working on elections

 [This is for those interested in electoral work.
+I'm a real beginner at making this kind of estimate, but luckily I followed the lead of a paper called "What is the probability your vote will make a difference?"
+(Gelman, Silver and Edlin 2012).
 Numbers below are highly speculative.]

 What is the impact of working on the 2020 election (e.g. via GOTV)?
 Morris and Gelman estimate that the probability of a single vote deciding the presidential election is at most 2e-7 (in competitive states like New Hampshire) and lower in other states.[1]
 Assuming that the probability for n votes being decisive is almost n times the probability for one vote, I estimate that boosting the vote margin for Democrats by 2% of turnout in nine swing states increases Biden’s chances of winning by 9%.[2]
 Let’s say I personally did 1% of the work that boosted the vote margins by 2%; then I increased Biden’s chances of winning by .09%.